Las Vegas Lights FC: Ownership and management

-The Lights are owned by Las Vegas Soccer, LLC, founded by Brett Lashbrook, a former consultant to USL and MLS clubs in Florida and the team's current general manager.
+The Lights were founded as Las Vegas Lights, LLC by Brett Lashbrook, a former consultant to USL and MLS clubs in Florida.
 Lashbrook spent part of his childhood in the Las Vegas area and was part of Orlando City SC during their transition from the USL to MLS and also worked for the Tampa Bay Rowdies.
 The team's vice president of corporate partnerships is Steve Pastorino, who worked with the Chicago Fire and Oakland Athletics as marketing director.

 The team's first head coach and technical director was Chelís, who left the club in September 2018 after earning a losing record and missing 12 matches due to a suspension.
 His son and assistant coach, Isidro Sánchez, took over for the remainder of the inaugural season until his firing in October 2018.
 Former U.S. national team player and television commentator Eric Wynalda was subsequently hired and led the Lights to an improved record but short of a playoff spot.
 On June 17, 2020, Wynalda was fired by the Lights for an undisclosed violation of league rules during the USL's preparations to resume play amid the COVID-19 pandemic.
 Former MLS coach Frank Yallop was named as interim head coach later that month.

 In April 2018, the Lights became the first professional sports team in the United States to be sponsored by a licensed marijuana dispensary.
 As part of the agreement, the Nuwu dispensary has a sign in Cashman Field advertising its downtown store, located two blocks from the stadium.
 Two months later, the club announced a partnership with bookmaker William Hill to offer in-game betting via a special mobile app, along with free $5 bets for each home win.

+On January 16, 2024, Las Vegas Lights, LLC was sold to an investor group led by former Major League Baseball star José Bautista.